Mikaspe/3.GumsContour/README.md

 </p>

 <p align="center">
-    Input and output of upper and lower jaw:
+    Input and output(.obj) of upper and lower jaw:
 </p>